Read This First

 Prompt 5: How do economists test the efficacy of an economic system?

-The section turns on Theoretical Analysis.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Theoretical Analysis in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Economists collect and analyze data on various economic indicators, such as GDP growth, unemployment rates, inflation, income inequality, and productivity.
 Comparing these indicators across different countries or over time within the same country can provide insights into the efficacy of different economic systems or policies.